If you’re interested in editorial coverage on Cool Mom Picks, don’t just sit there, tell us about it. Email us at firstname.lastname@example.org.

-Send us a url and a few sentences explaining why it’s cool.
+Send us a URL and a few sentences explaining why it’s cool.
+Easy!

 What are you looking for exactly?

-We look for things that are cool and buzzworthy, and excellent design is a must.
+We look for products, services, and topics that are cool, newsworthy, and helpful to parents.
 Our archives can give you a good sense of what we write about.
-Please look there before you pitch us “sexy nail appliques for tweens.”
+Please look there before you pitch us “waterbeds for small to medium-sized dogs.”

-Last, we want our readers to be able to simply click and buy.
-We’re busy people, you know?
+Last, we want our readers to be able to click and buy.
+Parents are busy people, you know?
 So if you make a product that you only sell at church craft fairs in the Netherlands we’re not the right site for you.
-(But we’d love to visit you over there some time.)
+(But we’d love to visit you over there sometime.)

 When will you let me know if my submission has been picked?

 Due to the volume of submissions we receive, we can not respond to every email.
 If we’re interested in an item for review, we will get back to you with an address where you can send samples if we feel we need one.
 Please don’t follow up 6 times in a week, though we appreciate your enthusiasm.
 We will try to inform you if and when your item is scheduled to be featured or better yet, set up a Google Alert for your brand name and you’ll know yourself.

 We make every effort to review products and services in a timely manner, but as moms, sometimes things like runny noses and day jobs get in the way.
 Sometimes we hold reviews for an appropriate holiday or newsletter theme.

 My website is not ready yet.
 Mind if I submit it to you anyway and make you weed through all my broken links and fuzzy photos?

 Sure!
 That’s not annoying at all!